 The DigiExam client will ask for a USB-device if there is no active internet connection when an exam is handed in.
 When a USB-device is inserted into the computer an offline answer file that contains the student's answers will be automatically downloaded to the USB-device.

 The offline answer file will be named with the Exam ID and student code with a hyphen between them and with the file extension ".dxr".
 Here is an example name:

 The offline answer file should not be opened with a program, instead, upload the offline answer file in DigiExam to the exam it belongs to.

-To upload the offline answer file, go to the overview and then find the exam that the offline answer file belongs to, click on the "options" button and choose "Upload offline answer file" (see figure 3).
+To upload the offline answer file, go to the live view of the exam and choose "Upload offline answer file" (see figure 3).

 Drag and drop the offline answer file in the crosshatched area (see figure 4) in the box that appears or click inside the crosshatched area to search for the offline answer file on your computers file system.
 It's possible to add multiple offline answer files at once.

 The status off the added offline answer files is shown under the heading "Status" (see figure 5).
 When all offline answer files have been added, click on the "Upload" button to start the upload.